matias-ceau/scripts/docs/scripts/ardour-open.sh.md

 ### Notes

-- Ensure your project files are stored under the specified path; otherwise, the dmenu will not display any options.
+- Make sure that the directory `/home/matias/audio/PROJECTS` is correctly populated with Ardour project files before running the script.
-- The script currently assumes only one user (`matias`).
-For multi-user setups, consider modifying the script for broader accessibility.
+- Consider modifying the script to handle cases when no projects are found, to enhance user experience.

 > **Critique**:
-> - The script does not handle scenarios where no `.ardour` files are found, which could cause Ardour to attempt to open a non-existent project.
-Implementing a check to notify the user if no sessions are available would enhance usability.
+>
-> - Additionally, it can be optimized for use with an array of custom filters to only show sessions of interest, improving selection relevance.
+> The script relies on the user having Ardour installed and the audio project directory correctly set up.
+It might benefit from added error handling: for example, what happens if the `find` command returns no matching sessions?
+A message to inform the user would improve usability.
+Furthermore, adding options for specifying different directories or multiple sessions could enhance the script's functionality.